 According to Jack Neff, Director of the Texas Melittological Institute, Birkmann's cellophane bee is common in south Texas.
 Nonetheless, there has been little written about its nesting behavior or biology.
 Neff reports that the species is bivoltine -- that is, there are two crops of of the bee each year, with fall and spring generations.
 Birkmann's cellophane bee is a generalist pollinator commonly found feeding on plants in the family Asteraceae.

 The female bee shown here is the single specimen of this species documented at the National Butterfly Center in 2018.
 The bee was discovered in November of 2018, near an irrigation canal, feeding on woolly croton.
-A year later, both male and female bees were found foraging on seaside goldenrod in the front garden of the National Butterfly Center.
+In November 2019, both male and female bees were found foraging on seaside goldenrod in the front garden of the National Butterfly Center.